DEFRA/software-development-standards/docs/guides/developer_workflows.md

 - A **Feature** branch is started each time we want to add to, update or fix something in the code.
 We branch off Develop when creating the feature, and once complete merge it back into Develop

 - Once we have a set of features we want to put live, we create a **Release** branch.
 Last minute fixes and tidying up is done on this branch and then it is merged into main (put live) and back into Develop

+**Pros**

+- supports batching or coordinating multiple features into a single release
+- provides a staging area (**Develop**) separate from production
+- gives a clear, separate path for hotfixes to production
+- better suited where a formal release or sign-off process is needed before going live
+- easier to support multiple versions in production concurrently

+**Cons**

+- more branch types to manage, with more merge overhead and conflict risk
+- extra syncing needed between **Develop** and **main**
+- slower feedback, as work sits in **Develop** before reaching production
+- more for new starters to learn, with more branch types and rules
+- not supported on CDP

 ### Use of tools